 A Led Zeppelin concert scheduled at Sebring Raceway was cancelled at the last minute.

 In 1975, Led Zeppelin, BTO and the J. Geils Band cancelled a concert appearance at Palm Beach International Raceway, not Sebring.
+However, a Joe Cocker concert scheduled at the 1975 Sebring 12 Hours was cancelled only two weeks before the race.

-When preparing for the construction of the new pits in 1999, workers found live WWII era ammunition from Hendricks Field.
+When preparing for the construction of the new pits in 1999, construction workers found live WWII era ammunition from Hendricks Field.

 Never happened.
 Nor did they find Jimmy Hoffa.